 Froschgoscherlweg - Bewegungsarena

-The Froschgoscherlweg is a very varied round, starting at the market square.
-The 6.2 km long route leads past romantic meadows, fields and inns.
-Good restaurants and bars are available.
+The "Froschgoscherlweg" path is a very varied loop that starts at the market square.
+The 6.2 km long route leads past romantic meadows, fields and meadows along the Inn River.
+Good opportunities to stop for refreshments are provided by excellent catering establishments.

 Please get in touch for more information.